fyredragon69/bootloader-unlock-wall-of-shame/misc/generic-unlock.md

 ## Requirements

-- A device to which you can connect your patient.
+- A computer to connect to the device you want to unlock.
 - Ability to tweak terminal commands to fit your system.
 - Ability to follow simple instructions.